bbc/simorgh/README.md

 We have [Jest](https://facebook.github.io/jest) unit tests that can be run with `yarn test:unit`.

-`npm test` runs both sets of these.
+`yarn test` runs both sets of these.

 ### End-to-end tests